Dirty War: French connection

 Robin believes that this Catholic fundamentalist current in the Argentine Army contributed to the importance and length of the French-Argentine co-operation.
 In Buenos Aires, Georges Grasset maintained links with Archbishop Marcel Lefebvre, founder of Society of St. Pius X in 1970, who was excommunicated in 1988.
 The Society of Pius-X has four monasteries in Argentina, the largest one in La Reja.
 A French priest from there said to Marie-Monique Robin: "To save the soul of a Communist priest, one must kill him."
 Luis Roldan, former Secretary of Cult under Carlos Menem, President of Argentina from 1989 to 1999, was presented by Dominique Lagneau, the priest in charge of the monastery, to Robin as "Mr. Cité catholique in Argentina".
 Bruno Genta and Juan Carlos Goyeneche represent this ideology.

 Antonio Caggiano, archbishop of Buenos Aires from 1959 to 1975, wrote a prologue to Jean Ousset's 1961 Spanish version of Le Marxisme-léninisme.
 Caggiano said that "Marxism is the negation of Christ and his Church" and referred to a Marxist conspiracy to take over the world, for which it was necessary to "prepare for the decisive battle".
-Together with President Arturo Frondizi (Radical Civic Union, UCR), Caggiano inaugurated the first course on counter-revolutionary warfare in the Higher Military College.
-(Frondizi was eventually overthrown for being "tolerant of Communism").

-By 1963, cadets at the Navy Mechanics School started receiving counter-insurgency classes.
-They were shown the film The Battle of Algiers, which showed the methods used by the French Army in Algeria.
-Caggiano, the military chaplain at the time, introduced the film and added a religiously oriented commentary to it.
-On 2 July 1966, four days after President Arturo Umberto Illia was removed from office and replaced by the dictator Juan Carlos Onganía, Caggiano declared: "We are at a sort of dawn, in which, thanks to God, we all sense that the country is again headed for greatness".

 Argentine Admiral Luis María Mendía, who had started the practice of "death flights", testified in January 2007 before Argentine judges, that a French intelligence agent, Bertrand de Perseval, had participated in the abduction of the two French nuns, Léonie Duquet and Alice Domont.
 Perseval, who lives today in Thailand, denied any links with the abduction.
 He has admitted being a former member of the OAS and having escaped from Algeria after the March 1962 Évian Accords put an end to the Algerian War (1954–1962).